MiguelCatalan/miguelcatalan.github.io/_posts/2016-12-15-A_great_phase_ends_and_other_one_begins.md

 I begun as a simply Android developer writing shitty code to become the head of the innovation department in my third month up to end as a Technical Lead being the safe net of every tech team in less than a year.
 I never asked for those promotions, but the hell I busted my ass to fill the shoes in those positions.

-When one of those partners, contacts your new company just to tell them they hired *one hell of a professional, one os the best they have had* to quote some lines… says much of him, and his company.
+When one of those partners, contacts your new company just to tell them they hired *one hell of a professional, one fs the best they have had* to quote some lines… says much of him, and his company.

 I can’t thank them enough for all the trust, the help and the opportunities I have had in Avantgarde.
 I’m sure we will stay in contact.

-### So long and thank you for the fish
+### So long and thanks for all the fish